navinlabcode/ACT_paper/README.md

 Scripts are provided in the format of a package to reproduce paper figures.

-Bincounts and segmentated cells dataset are available in `extdata/`.
+Bincounts and segmented cells dataset are available in `extdata/`.

 Scripts are available in the folder `R`.